DivanDoge/NPS-Translation-Tool/README.md

 - **Per-row colour coding** — each speaker gets a unique colour; narrator is amber; choice lines are cyan; translated lines turn green
 - **Speaker aliases** — rename any speaker for display convenience; aliases are never written to the source file and persist across sessions
 - **Transliteration** — one-click Latin → Ukrainian transliteration inserted directly into the translation field
+- **Import translation** — load a plain translated `.nps` file (no JSON needed) and automatically match its lines into the translation fields
 - **Search** — live search across speaker, original, and translation columns with Prev/Next navigation
 - **Progress tracking** — live counter showing how many lines are translated out of total
 - **Quick Save** — saves translation progress to a `.json` sidecar file (Ctrl+S)
 - **Save .nps** — writes a translated copy of the original file as `translated_<filename>.nps`
 - **Counter** — batch word/line count report across multiple `.nps` files
-- **Keyboard navigation** — press Enter in the translation field to save and jump to the next line
+- **Keyboard navigation** — ↑/↓ arrows to move between entries; Enter to save and jump to the next line

 ---